sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/03-Plugins-Best-Practices.md

 `compile`, `test` and `publish` are provided using tasks.
 Tasks can take advantage of duplication reduction and parallel execution by the task engine.
 Tasks can be called from other tasks.
 Commands do not compose well.
-With features like [ScopeFilter][ScopeFilter] many of the features that previously required commands are now possible using tasks.
+With features like [ScopeFilter][ScopeFilter], many of the features that previously required commands are now possible using tasks.

 ### Use `sbt.AutoPlugin`